VinceG/USPS-php-api/README.md

 USPS PHP API
 ===========

-This wrapper allows you to perform some basic calls to the USPS api.
+This wrapper allows you to perform some basic calls to the USPS API.
 Some of the features currently supported are:

 - Rate Calculator (Both domestic and international)
-- Zip code lookup by address
+- Zipcode lookup by address
 - City/State lookup by zip code
 - Verify address
 - Create Priority Shipping Labels